elephantscale/es-training-new/terraform/slides/Terraform-Testing.md

 * Static analysis involves running tools that examine the structure of the code without executing it
 * Common tools are:
   * _terraform validate_: a command built into Terraform that you can use to check your Terraform syntax and types
-  * _tflint_:  A “lint” tool for Terraform that can scan Terraform code and catch common errors and potential bugs based on a set of built-in rules
+  * _tflint_:  A "lint" tool for Terraform that can scan Terraform code and catch common errors and potential bugs based on a set of built-in rules
-  * _HashiCorp Sentinel_:  A “policy as code” framework that allows you to enforce rules across various HashiCorp tools
+  * _HashiCorp Sentinel_:  A "policy as code" framework that allows you to enforce rules across various HashiCorp tools

 ---
 ## Property Testing